 Antitrust & Competition Law

 We litigate matters for plaintiffs and defendants in federal and state courts and also represent clients in investigations and actions before the Federal Trade Commission (FTC) and the Department of Justice.
-We also have strong relationships with excellent global firms through our IR Global membership that allow us to handle the U.S. parts of international antitrust investigations and litigations.
+We also have strong relationships with excellent global firms through our IR Global membership that allow us to handle the U.S. parts of international antitrust investigations and litigation.

 We also offer an advanced appellate practice.
 Our lawyers have handled over 200 appeals in federal and state courts across the country.
-We typically represent law firms that do not have their own appellate expertise, or clients who need a fresh look at their case on appeal.
+We often represent law firms that do not have their own appellate expertise, or clients who need a fresh look at their case on appeal.

 Our lawyers have supervised the antitrust aspects of hundreds of mergers, including multi-billion dollar U.S. and global transactions.
 These include contested mergers involving “second requests” and complex econometric evidence.

-Antitrust law affects both large and small companies, and it is important to obtain accurate antitrust counselling to protect your business.
+Antitrust law affects both large and small companies, and it is important to obtain accurate antitrust counseling to protect your business.
 Many interactions with competitors (even innocent ones) have the potential to be mischaracterized as possible antitrust violations.
 For example, merely following “accepted industry standards,” or engaging in trade association activities, are two areas that can—and have—created problems for businesses of all sizes, unless they followed antitrust safeguards.

 Even unilateral actions (like some individual pricing decisions, including price discrimination, individual “Resale Price Maintenance” programs, or individual discounting claims) can expose a company to liability from antitrust agencies or private plaintiffs.

 We offer counseling and guidance to help our clients navigate antitrust icebergs that could affect their business.
 We regularly develop antitrust compliance programs for companies, joint ventures (including joint buying and marketing ventures), and trade associations.
-We also are leading experts on antitrust actions against state-and-local government entities.Our Litigation Practice

 We regularly handle antitrust and competition matters in federal and state court, and bring and defend antitrust cases, including class actions.
 Read here to learn more about our approach to defending complex antitrust class action cases, including multi-district litigation (MDL cases).
 We have resources that allow our firm to process the massive discovery demands that these complex cases typically involve.

 As already mentioned, we have a strong network of global law firms with whom we collaborate to handle international antitrust investigations and cases, which are becoming more common.
-Indeed, we actively participated as a non-governmental advisor to the International Competition Network (ICN), an organization that includes 92 international antitrust agencies.

 We are often brought in to provide specialized antitrust expertise for other law firms that don’t have those resources.
 We can—and have—successfully integrated into the client’s team in any role, from background counseling to running the matter, depending upon the desires of the client and local attorney.